'Situation at the front is difficult': Zelensky claims Russian forces try to advance in Donbas

 Disclaimer: A number of claims and counterclaims are being made on the Ukraine-Russia conflict on the ground and online.
 While WION takes utmost care to accurately report this developing news story, we cannot independently verify the authenticity of all statements, photos and videos.

-Ukrainian President Volodymyr Zelensky claimed on Tuesday (November 29) said that the Russian forces attempting to advance in the Donbas region and Kharkiv.
+Ukrainian President Volodymyr Zelensky claimed on Tuesday (November 29) that the Russian forces are attempting to advance in the Donbas region and Kharkiv.
 Zelensky said that the situation at the frontline remains difficult.

 The eastern Donbas region of Ukraine is made up of the provinces of Luhansk and Donetsk, where there has been fierce combat between Ukrainian and Russian forces for months.

-Meanwhie, NATO chief Jens Stoltenberg said Tuesday (November 29) said, "We have to be prepared for more refugees crossing into the rest of Europe."
+Meanwhie, NATO chief Jens Stoltenberg on Tuesday (November 29) said, "We have to be prepared for more refugees crossing into the rest of Europe."

 Stoltenberg added that the influx of refugees is because of Russia's "deliberate attack on critical services, heating, light, water, gas" in Ukraine.